neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Create a read replica

 Creating a read replica is a simple process that involves adding a read-only compute endpoint to a branch.
-You can add a read-only compute endpoint to any branch in your Neon project following these steps:
+You can add a read-only compute endpoint to any branch in your Neon project by following these steps:

 1. In the Neon Console, select **Branches**.
 1. Select the branch where your database resides.